Xeonan/docker-compose-test/README.md

 # tmpfiles
 Always remember: never accept the world for what it appears to be, dare to see it for what it could be.

+Modification from branch1